cunger/escape-velocity/content/docs/nuctec/electromagnetic-radiation.md

 toc: true
 ---

+> We're all equal in the eyes of electricity.
+  -- Michael Short (MIT)

 A charge creates an electric field, and a current creates a magnetic field.
 Also, a changing electric field induces a magnetic field and vice versa.

 _Electromagnetic waves_ are a magnetic field {{< katex "B" >}} and an electric field {{< katex "E" >}} generating each other.
 They're self-sustaining and thus can travel without a medium.